emcon33/Virtualization-on-ROSA/readme.md

   </em>
 </p>

-#16 to add Windows you need to upload an ISO or obtain an iso URL and install from image
+#16 To add a Window image you need to upload an ISO or obtain an iso URL and install from image
-Obtain Windows ISO here https://www.microsoft.com/en-us/software-download/windows10ISO Download, or select the options until you start the download and use that URL
+Obtain Windows ISO here https://www.microsoft.com/en-us/software-download/windows10ISO Download, or select the options until you start the download and use that URL if you want a direct to ROSA We are not providing a Windows lic.

+Steps
-Select Create VVM from Template and select Windows 10 Select boot from CD
+Select Create VVM from Template/catalog and select Windows 10 and options Select boot from CD
 Put in the URL you obtained below from the Windows ISO website this is a 5GB file so upload will take some time, the URL method took about 5min